piecedigital/TutoPop/README.md

   }
 };
 ```
+**NOTE: if you use the "oneTime" initiation method "arr" with actually be a single tutorial from the popup**

 That's just a small example of what you can use the callback feature of TutoPop for.
 Go crazy!
 And tell me about it :)